MohamedSamy13/AirBnB_clone/README.md

 How to write and read a JSON file
 How to manage datetime
 What is an UUID
-What is *args and how to use it
+What is *args and how to use it.
 What is **kwargs and how to use it
 How to handle named arguments in a function
 This project require : Python, OOP